achmadrizkin/flutter-ecommerce/README.md

 # ✔️ Flutter E-Commerce App

-A Flutter app based on the design of the Flutter Music App App, created by *Achmad Rizki Nur Fauzie*,
+A Flutter app based on the design of the Flutter E-Commerce App, created by *Achmad Rizki Nur Fauzie*,

 ## Features
 - Responsive Apps